-The amended and restated agreement with Ms. Luscinski and the agreement with Mr. McNaughton are initially for a period of one year; however the agreement automatically extends for an additional year on each anniversary date unless either party has given notice, not less than 90 days prior to such date, that such party does not wish to extend the agreement.
-The current terms of these agreements will expire in December 2010 for Ms. Luscinski and Mr. McNaughton, unless extended automatically or otherwise.
+The amended and restated agreement with Ms. Luscinski and the agreement with Mr. McNaughton each provide for an initial term of one year; however these agreements automatically extend for an additional year on each anniversary date unless either party has given notice, not less than 90 days prior to such date, that such party does not wish to extend the agreement.
+The current terms of these agreements will expire in December 2012 for Ms. Luscinski and Mr. McNaughton, unless extended automatically or otherwise terminated.
 Each agreement provides for the payment of base salary and incentive compensation and for the provision of certain other benefits to the executive.
-Under their respective employment agreements, the initial annual salary for Ms. Luscinski was \$275,625 and the initial salary for Mr. McNaughton was \$235,000.
-These salary amounts were increased by the Compensation Committee to \$300,000 and \$275,000, respectively, for 2010 and are subject to review annually by the Compensation Committee.
-The agreements require the executive officers to refrain from competing with the Company and from soliciting Company employees for a period of 12 months following termination for any reason.
-Each agreement also provides for certain payments and benefits for the executive (1) upon a change-in-control followed within 18 months by termination of the executive's employment by the Company without cause or by the executive for good reason or (2) if the executive's employment with the Company is terminated because of death or disability, by the executive for good reason or by the Company without cause.
+Under their respective employment agreements, the salary amounts are subject to review annually by the Compensation Committee.
+The agreements require the executive officers to refrain from competing with us and from soliciting our employees for a period of 12 months following termination for any reason.
+Each agreement also provides for certain payments and benefits for the executive (1) upon a change-in-control followed within 18 months by termination of the executive's employment by us without cause or by the executive for good reason or (2) if the executive's employment with us is terminated because of death or disability, by the executive for good reason or by us without cause.
 The events constituting cause, good reason and a change-in-control are specified in each agreement.
 The payments and benefits under the agreement with Ms. Luscinski and Mr. McNaughton, in each of these circumstances (including the gross-up payment), are the same as those provided for Messrs.
-Graziano and Green in each of their employment agreements, except that (1) the cash severance payments to be made upon a termination by the executive for good reason, or by the Company without cause, whether before or after a change-in-control, is one times the relevant sum (as opposed to two and three times) and (2) the accelerated vesting for stock options and stock-based awards upon a termination by the executive for good reason, or by the Company without cause, is 12 months (as opposed to 24 months).
+Graziano and Green in each of their employment agreements, except that (1) the cash severance payments to be made upon a termination by the executive for good reason, or by the Company without cause, whether before or after a change-in-control, is one times the relevant sum (as opposed to two and three times) and (2) the accelerated vesting for stock options and stock-based awards upon providing for the full acceleration of the unvested portion of such options upon a change-in-control of the Company.
+The events constituting a change-in-control are specified in the stock option agreements.